 “As the daughter of South Carolina’s first African-American State Supreme Court justice since 1877, and as a female poet of color, Finney writes about issues that should be of interest to our community as we are learning to navigate issues of race, diversity, and respect for all people,” Dr. Coleman said.

-The Thornton Writing Program, named for Richard H. Thornton, a graduate from the Class of 1907, has brought successful poets, novelists, dramatists, and nonfiction writers to Lynchburg College since 1975.
+The Thornton Writing Program, named for Richard H. Thornton, a graduate from the Class of 1907, has brought successful poets, novelists, dramatists, and nonfiction writers to University of Lynchburg since 1975.